Before importing or adding patrons be sure to set up your patron categories.

 At the top of the table you can click the ‘Filter paid transaction’ to hide all completed transaction and above that you can use the search box to find a specific charge or payment.

-Most fees and fines will be charged automatically if the fines cron job is running:
+Most fees and fines will be charged automatically if the fines cron job is running.
+Fines will also be charged when an overdue item is checked in if the CalculateFinesOnReturn system preference is enabled.

 Fines will be charged based on your circulation and fines rules